google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/intro-to-animations.markdown

 notes:
   keyframes:
     - If you’re new to animations, keyframes are an old term from hand-drawn animations.
-Animators would create particular frames for a piece of action, called key frames, and then they would set about drawing all the individual frames between.
+Animators would create specific frames for a piece of action, called key frames, which would capture things like the most extreme part of some motion, and then they would set about drawing all the individual frames in between the keyframes.
 We have a similar process today with CSS animations, where we instruct the browser what values CSS properties need to have at given points, and it fills in the gaps.
   setinterval:
     - You may see code around the web that uses setInterval or setTimeout for animations.
 This is a terrible idea, as the animation will not be synchronized to the refresh rate of the screen, and it’s highly likely to judder and skip.
 You should always avoid such code, and use requestAnimationFrame, which is synchronized properly, instead.